Find the most authentic things to do in L'Aquila and explore Italy's Capital of Culture 2026 like a local.

 The result is an awesome open-air gallery.
 Walk through the historic centre, with the façades of houses and buildings imaginatively covered in shapes, colours and words, and find yourself in another universe, a dimension where street art gives new meaning to history and time.

-3. Photographing a luminous fountain
+6. Photographing a luminous fountain

-A meeting point for locals, Piazza Battaglione degli Alpini is home to one of L'Aquila's most photographed monuments, la Fontana Luminosa (luminous fountain).
+A meeting point for locals, Piazza Battaglione degli Alpini is home to one of L'Aquila's most photographed monuments, La Fontana Luminosa (luminous fountain).

 The name Luminous Fountain is due to the play of light that brights at night.
 The spectacle, however, is guaranteed at any hour.

 During the day, Gran Sasso's silhouette stands out among the bronze statues.
-At sunset, if you are particularly skilful with your camera (or even just tremendously lucky), you could try to reproduce the effect of a jet of lava pouring out of the basin, like the one portrayed in a recent viral shot.
+At sunset, if you are particularly skilful with your camera (or even just tremendously lucky), you could try to reproduce the effect of a jet of lava pouring out of the basin, like the one portrayed in a 2022 viral shot.

 Sunlight shining through the water makes the fountain appear to be gushing fire—a wonderfully dazzling illusion.
+Looking for unusual things to do in L'Aquila?
+Try to catch it and snap the perfect photo!

-2. Jazz music in the streets
+5. Jazz music in the streets

 Thanks to an event that is, in its own way, an integral part of the reconstruction process, music is the protagonist of the first September weekend in L'Aquila.